 Joining a group of strangers may sound intimidating at first, but group therapy provides benefits that individual therapy may not.
 Group members are almost always surprised by how rewarding the group experience can be.
 Groups can act as a support network and a sounding board.
 Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
 See http://www.apa.org/helpcenter/group-therapy.aspx for more information about group counseling.

-This semester, virtual workshops and programs will be provided, including such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
-Please contact us at 968-0329 if you are interested in arranging a virtual workshop for your group or class.
+Workshops and other information sessions include such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
+Please contact us at 968-0329 if you are interested in arranging a workshop for your group or class.
 We request that two week's notice is provided for presentation requests.
 See our schedule by clicking the button below for all outreach programs offered by the Health and Wellness Center.

 ATU Counseling Services focuses on short-term counseling services for students, so we are happy to assist students with finding a longer term or specialized treatment as needed.
 To help streamline the process of finding a community mental health provider, we offer an online database of local providers: atu.thrivingcampus.com.
 ThrivingCampus is a search engine of mental health providers and is a resource offered to the campus community.
+A list of community counseling and psychiatry providers can also be found here.
 There are also many free pamphlets on mental health issues available in the Health and Wellness Center.

 The biofeedback equipment allows the students to learn how to consciously monitor, regulate, and change their body's responses to stress.
 Among its many benefits, biofeedback training is shown to reduce stress, improve concentration, regulate emotions, and increase resiliency.
 The lab is open to all students and a private session in the lab can be scheduled online, by calling 479-968-0329, or stopping by the Health and Wellness Center.
 Our staff is available in the Health and Wellness Center to provide a tour and demonstration of the lab if needed.
 Take a look at our promo video to learn more: